-1930 3.5 Synchronized Spin Torque
+4.5 Synchronized Spin Torque

 A synchronized spin kick is superimposed on orbital motion.
-An input data file for a complete cyclotron is considered as in question 3.4 (d), for instance six 60 degree DIPOLEs, or two 180 degree DIPOLEs.
+An input data file for a complete cyclotron is considered as in question 4.4 (d), for instance six 60 degree DIPOLEs, or two 180 degree DIPOLEs.

 Insert a local spin rotation of a few degrees around the longitudinal axis, at the end of the optical sequence (i.e., after one orbit around the cyclotron).
-SPINR can be used for that, rather than a local magnetic field, so to avoid any orbital effect.
-Track particles on their respective equilibrium orbit, with energies 0.2, 108.412, 118.878 and 160.746 MeV.
+SPINR can be used for that, to avoid any orbital effect.
+Track 4 particles on their closed orbit, with respective energies 0.2, 108.412, 118.878 and 160.746 MeV.